pdpetrova/ru-relation-extraction/README.rst

     Dumps *spacy* ``Doc`` objects to *pandas* data frames describing all subject-verb-object triplets.

+And one function for Russian texts only:

 ``get_all_relations``
     Get all possible relations from texts.
-Available for Russian only.
 Gets only SVOs for English.

 Example
 -------

-First, load *Spacy* and prepare function for converting texts to parsed documents (at the same time *Spacy* is extended with *Narcy* extension attributes).
-Also import other functions that will be used later.

-At this stage it also required to load a language models and setup a function for converting texts to documents.
-Better models - like ``'ru_core_news_lg'`` - may be necessary for proper word vectors.

 .. code-block:: python